dawid5635/CraftLauncher/README.md

 # CraftLauncher
 Minecraft: Java Edition on Android!

+# The Launcher
+* There isn't a release.

-Discord server:
+# Discord server:
 Deleted, but later add!

-# Optifine?
-Optifine will be released, but later.

-# Forge?
+# Optifine, Forge?
-I don't know if I will add Forge to Launcher.
+You must copy from computer.

 # Known issues
-Bugs to fix it!
+Bugs, bugs, and again... bugs.